 The population has reached its peak especially in a country like India.
-The population explosion has led to a greater demand for the basic requirements such food, shelter, clothing, etc. To meet the increasing requirements and demands, we need to apply a greater effort.
+The population explosion has led to a greater demand for basic requirements such as food, shelter, clothing, etc. To meet the increasing requirements and demands, we need to apply a greater effort.
 One such effort to meet food demand is animal husbandry.
-Animal husbandry includes cattle farming, poultry farming, fisheries, apiculture, etc. Here we will learn about poultry farming.
+Animal husbandry includes cattle farming, poultry farming, fisheries, apiculture, etc.

 - Quantity and quality of chicks

 - Dwarf broiler parents for more chick production

 - Adaptation/tolerance to high temperature